8area8/p8__pur-beurre/README.md

 CREDITS

-Photo by Olenka Kotyk on Unsplash
-Carrot by Fabien Jouin from the Noun Project
+Photo by Olenka Kotyk on Unsplash - background index Photo by Annie Spratt on Unsplash - background account Carrot by Fabien Jouin from the Noun Project

 ICONS